taweiXcms/Bfinder/README.md

 D meson reconstruction is added to this version in CMSSW_5_3_20 git checkout Dfinder

+note:
+D vertex probability: 0.05 (in B we use 0.01)

 =================
 Few actions now needed, please do: mv DataFormats  HeavyIonsAnalysis RecoHI ../